PierBover/fastify-vite-svelte-template/README.md

 #### Limitations of islands

 * Islands components have to be located in the `/src/islands` directory.
 You can create subdirectories eg: `/src/islands/home/SomeWidget.svelte`.
 Islands can import components from other other folders.
-* As usual with hydration, islands you can only be hydrated with JSON-serializable data.
+* As usual with hydration, islands can only be hydrated with JSON-serializable data.
 * You can't use slots to add children to islands.